davidgpop99/Manual_Testing_Project_For-OLX-.md/README.md

 The following test conditions were found:

-(The user can create with succesfull an announcement An error is shown when title and description are missing The user can upload an image for announcement
+(The user can create with succesfull an announcement, An error is shown when title and description are missing, The user can upload an image for announcement,
-The user can filter Announcements by category
+The user can filter Announcements by category,
-The user can edit an existing announcement
+The user can edit an existing announcement,
-An error is shown when category and city are missing An error is shown when contact person is missing
+An error is shown when category and city are missing, An error is shown when contact person is missing,
-The user can deactivate an announcement
+The user can deactivate an announcement,
-The user can acces the statistics
+The user can acces the statistics,
-The user can access multiple announcements of a certain person A message sent by one user appears instantly for the other user)
+The user can access multiple announcements of a certain person, A message sent by one user appears instantly for the other user.)

 ## 1.4 Test Design
 Functional test cases were created in Zephyr Squad based on the analysis of the specifications.
-The test cases can be accessed here (inserati linkul catre fisierul cu testele, in format pdf, word sau csv)
+The test cases can be accessed here [Proiect_Popescu David]([inserati linkul catre fisierul cu testele, in format pdf, word sau csv](https://github.com/davidgpop99/Manual_Testing_Project_For-OLX-.md/blob/main/Proiect_Popescu%20David.docx)

 ## 1.5 Test Implementation
 The following elements are needed to be ready before the test execution phase begins: